 At UW–Madison, we want to ease your transition to American university life.
-The International Student Summer Institute allows you to come to UW–Madison several weeks ahead of the fall semester and take a class with other international students experiencing campus life for the first time.
+The International Student Summer Institute (ISSI) allows you to come to UW–Madison several weeks ahead of the fall semester and take a class with other international students experiencing campus life for the first time.

 While attending the institute, you will become familiar with campus resources, participate in group activities outside of the classroom, meet new friends, and begin to adjust to life in the United States.
 You and the other participants will experience typical American activities such as baseball games, bonfires and cookouts, outdoor recreation, and visits to local attractions.
 You can also enjoy the UW–Madison’s athletic facilities as well as attend art, theatre, and music events offered all summer long-and many of them are free.

-Top Reasons to Attend
+Top reasons to attend

 Advance your English communication skills.